Sage-Bionetworks-Workflows/nf-synapse-stage/README.md

 If you are staging Seven Bridges files, there are a few differences that you will want to incorporate in your Nextflow run.

-#### URIs

 When adding your URIs to your input file, Seven Bridges file URIs should have the prefix `sbg://`.

-Additionally, there are two ways to get the ID of a file in Seven Bridges:
+There are two ways to get the ID of a file in Seven Bridges:

 1. The first way involves simply logging in to [Seven Bridges CGC](https://cgc-accounts.sbgenomics.com/auth/login), navigating to the file and copying the ID from the URL.
 For example, your URL might look like this: "https://cgc.sbgenomics.com/u/brmacdonald/invite-test/files/63b717559fd1ad5d228550a0/".
 From this url, you would copy the "63b717559fd1ad5d228550a0" piece and combine it with the `sbg://` prefix to have the complete URI `sbg://63b717559fd1ad5d228550a0`.
 2. The second way involves using the [SBG CLI](https://docs.sevenbridges.com/docs/files-and-metadata).
 To get the ID numbers that you need, run the `sb files list` command and specify the project that you are downloading files from.
 A list of all files in the project will be returned, and you will combine the ID number with the prefix for each file that you want to stage.

+`nf-synstage` can handle either or both types of URIs in one run.

 ## Authentication